XRPLF/xrpl-dev-portal/README.md

 Contributing
 ------------

-The Developer Portal welcomes outside contributions, especially to the documentation contents.
+The Dev Portal welcomes outside contributions, especially to the documentation contents.
 If you have any corrections, improvements, or expansions of the portal, please contribute pull requests to the **master** branch.

 Contributions become copyright Ripple and are provided under the MIT [LICENSE](LICENSE).